ohduran/ohduran.github.io/_collections/_articles/2019-07-19-start-reading-guide.markdown

 image_caption: Lao Tzu leaving the kingdom on his water buffalo - Artist Unknown
 rating: 4
 ---
 When I was a kid, I read everything, voraciously.
-I read the breakfast cereal boxes— in Spanish and in Portuguese—, I read the billboards, I read the [objects in mirror are closer than they appear](https://en.wikipedia.org/wiki/Objects_in_mirror_are_closer_than_they_appear) warning, even if I didn’t understand what it meant.
-I read the shampoo labelling, the fine print on medicine labels, and the advertising disclaimers, passing like high-speed trains across the bottom of the TV.
+I read the breakfast cereal boxes— in Spanish and in Portuguese—, I read the billboards, I read the [objects in mirror are closer than they appear](https://en.wikipedia.org/wiki/Objects_in_mirror_are_closer_than_they_appear) warning, I read the shampoo labelling, the fine print on medicine labels, and the advertising disclaimers, passing like high-speed trains across the bottom of the TV.

 Regardless of the medium, my undivided attention shifted towards what was in writing.
 I came to realise that I hold the written word in high regard: most of what was in print was something that I could memorise more easily.
 Plus, most of the writing I was exposed to was trying to tell me a story, and thus I must pay attention to it.
 And attention I did pay.